 This 10-day tour also include the Xpedition charter flight from Quito to Galapagos.
 Luggage was brought direct from the hotel to our cabin, both ways.

 There are two Xpedition itineraries - The Galapagos island A Cruise and the B Cruise.
-There is no big differences between the Outer loop itinerary (A) and Inner loop itinerary (B -itinerary) on A you will see nesting Albatros while B will have nesting Frigate birds.
+There is no big differences between the Outer loop itinerary (A) and Inner loop itinerary (B -itinerary) on A you will see nesting Albatross while B will have nesting Frigate birds.
 The major reason for the two itineraries, is to allow the animals some rest between the visits.

-Videos from the galapagos Cruise:
+Videos from the Galapagos Cruise: